DSC-Capstone/dsc-capstone.github.io/mentors.md

 The easiest way to create a website of your own is to clone one of the websites above.
 Many follow Aaron Fraenkel's site, whose site's GitHub repository is linked [here](https://github.com/afraenkel/capstone-malware-domain).
 Make sure to enable GitHub Pages.
 Note that it's not _required_ to create a website; you may choose to share information with students in other ways, like a Google Drive folder.

-**IMPORTANT**{: .label .label-red } If you create some sort of homepage for students, link it in the [Mentors and Domains](https://docs.google.com/spreadsheets/d/1WSSB0kXRisLVnvrckY0VpJ8mPBt4yNXCyNfEAJ7x2J8/edit#gid=637456872) sheet.
+**IMPORTANT**{: .label .label-red } If you create some sort of homepage for students, link it in the [Domains and Mentors](https://docs.google.com/spreadsheets/d/1WSSB0kXRisLVnvrckY0VpJ8mPBt4yNXCyNfEAJ7x2J8/edit#gid=637456872) sheet.

 ---